Mysterious, sensual and captivating, Huahine can boast of having preserved all its authenticity despite the tourism development.

 Like the small creeks scattered around the island, Huahine wants to be secret, fragile and silent.
 Only archaeological remains attest to the wealth of ancestral heritage.
 But perhaps you will be able to make the stones speak and lift the mystery that hangs over the “island of the woman”.
 Huahine abounds with food and fruit crops, the locals kindness can be read on every smile and in every look.

-What if you could make the most of every single island from the Maitai resorts?
+What if you were offered the half-board plan so that you could make the most of every single island from the Matai resorts?

 The island is famous for its generous shapes that look like a pregnant woman, lying on her back.
 Overlooking the great Huahine from its 669m, the Mount Turi dominates the Mounts Tapu to the north, Paeao and Vahi to the south.
 Moua Toru is distinguished by its three peaks, what a playground for hikers!
 The best thing to do is to climb to the summit by quad or at least to go to the belvedere of Faie to contemplate the breathtaking view over the bay of Maroe.